pageplanner/shared_vestaboard_code/README.md

 * If you choose to use the local API, you'll need to open a support ticket with Vestaboard support to enable the API, then you'll need to create a file called vb.key and paste the API key provided by Vestaboard
 * If you prefer to use the Vestaboard internet-based Read/Write API, you will need to update the vb.url file, vb.key file and call_vestaboard_api subroutine in vestaboard.py

-* To use the ticker.py Stock Ticker example, you will need to install the lates version of the yfinance Pythion module; https://pypi.org/project/yfinance/
+* To use the ticker.py Stock Ticker example, you will need to install the lates version of the [yfinance Pythion module](https://pypi.org/project/yfinance/)
 * You may also need to use "pip install" to install any modules missing on your computer, read any error messages from Python to know which modules need to be installed